FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/AccessingVerdantData.md

 It should be immediately obvious that wind is a little more complicated than the other functions.
 That's because wind is much more closely tied to Verdant instances, being influenced both by a noise based on the unique ID of each instance and their procedurally calculated rotation.
 As non-Verdant shaders have access to neither we have to supply other substitute data.

 For the noise you can input any value that is in the range 0-1 and is consistent over every vertex.
 Normal needs to be similarly consistent and is used to approximate how much wind from a given direction the mesh is catching.
-For meshes with many different parts responding individually to wind, like the leaves on a tree, it's important that each piece has consistent noise and normal values across all of it.
+For meshes with many different parts responding individually to wind, like the leaves on a tree, it's important that each piece has individual but consistent noise and normal values across all of it.
 If the piece is flat you can simply use the surface normal, and the noise can be sampled from a special texture with a random 0-1 value painted onto each piece (or any variety of shader-based methods that produce similar results).
 Height is only necessary for things that bend, like blades of grass, where you can enter the object space Y value.
 For other things, just set it to zero.
 Strength is simply a 0-1 ranged float that acts as a throttle on the total amount of wind.
 You'll usually want to leave it to 1.
 The return value is given in degrees from 0 to 90.

 If you are only interested in the broad strokes, call VerdantSampleWindNoise.
 That function will behave similarly to the other sampling functions and simply return the wind noise at the given position.
 Its return value is a float between 0 and 1 representing the strength of the wind.

 Finally, VerdantWindDirection gives the direction of the wind in world space.
-You'll need it to apply the result of VerdantSampleWind correctly.
-The movement of the wind noise already takes it into account.